mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 > 4.2.a. **BankNrOne** to **MobileMoney** being routed through a **Switch** (_vendor-name_ identified by `moja`) for a  **POST /transfers**<br/>
 > 4.2.b. **MobileMoney** to **BankNrOne** being routed through a **Switch** for a  **PUT /transfers** callback<br/>

+The result being that the Switch is the only participant that stores the tracing information.
 This is reflected in the [distributed tracing graph](#422-distributed-trace-graph) for this example.

 **Note:** The values highlighted as such "`value`" will indicate it being newly generated (on the first step) or modified on subsequent steps.